 - The envelope in question was not sent from the account you logged in to.
 Retrieve is only able to pull data for envelopes that were sent by a user on the DocuSign account it is connected to.
 If you manage multiple DocuSign accounts and the envelope was sent from one of those accounts, you will need to connect Retrieve to that account before it can pull the envelope.
 If the envelope in question was sent by a different organization, Retrieve will not be able to pull that envelope, even if a member of your account was a signer on that envelope.

 A: Use link at the top of this article to the Retrieve Quick Start Guide to find out what the latest version of Retrieve is.
 Any time DocuSign releases a new version of Retrieve, we will update the version number of the Quick Start Guide, and we update the guide itself to reflect any changes to the program.

 The version number of Retrieve is included in the program’s file name by default, and is also displayed in the upper-left corner of the program’s window.
 You can also find the version number by going to Help > About in the program itself.

 Q: How do I get the latest version of Retrieve?

 A: Each iteration of Retrieve is built as a stand-alone product, and does not automatically update.
-If you find that you do not have the latest version of Retrieve, you will need to contact your DocuSign Account Manager to request the download link for the latest version.
-Once your Account Manager verifies that your company’s contract includes Retrieve, they can send you the link to the current version of Retrieve.
+If you find that you do not have the latest version of Retrieve, please visit our Contact Support Page and create a case to request the download link for the latest version.
+Once your Account Team verifies that your company’s contract includes Retrieve, they can send you the link to the current version of Retrieve.

 Q: I believe I have encountered a bug with Retrieve.
 What do I do?